DATE :

 Guitar shipping best practices:

-Double-box with at least 2" of packing material between boxes
+Double-box with adequate packing material between boxes

 Loosen strings slightly to reduce neck tension